probmods/chapters/conditioning.md

 ~~~~
 (This is only schematic because we must avoid evaluating the query-expression and conditioner until *inside* the rejection-query function.
 The Church implementation does this by *de-sugaring*: transforming the code before evaluation.)

-While many implementations of `query` are possible, we can take the `rejection-query` process to *define* the distribution of values returned by a query expression.
-We call this the distribution of values returned by the query-expression *conditioned on* the conditioner being true.
+While many implementations of `query` are possible, and others are discussed later, we can take the `rejection-query` process to *define* the distribution of values returned by a query expression.

 ## Conditional Distributions